abinit/abinit/doc/theory/spherical_harmonics.md

 \end{equation}

-That is, spherical harmonics of given $l$ are transformed into a linear combination of RHS of same $l$ where the coefficients are given by:
+That is, spherical harmonics of given $l$ are transformed into a linear combination of RSH of same $l$ where the coefficients are given by:

 \begin{equation}
 D^l_{\alpha m}(\mcR) \df \la\rY^l_\alpha|\hat\mcR|\rYlm\ra.